-Of 682 companies in the executive recruiting firm's report, 101 now have a female CFO.
+Of 682 companies in the executive recruiting firm's report, 101 now have a woman as CFO.
 In 2012, 63 finance chiefs were women.
-In that same time span, the number of female CEOs has increased from 23 to 47.
+In that same time span, the number of CEOs who are women has increased from 23 to 47.

 Crist | Kolder has annually examined data from Fortune 500 and S&P 500 companies for more than 15 years.
 It tracks CEO and CFO career paths, educational and work background, and more.